Salvatore Ferragamo

 • There’s no evidence it ensures workers are paid living wages in its supply chain.

 Brands’ animal welfare policies and, where applicable, how well they trace their animal-derived products are the focus of our “Animals” rating.
-Here we rate Salvatore Ferragamo “Very Poor”.
+Here we rate Salvatore Ferragamo “Not Good Enough”.
 These are a few factors influencing its score:

 Based on all publicly available information we’ve reviewed, we rate Salvatore Ferragamo “Not Good Enough” overall.